yangshun/tech-interview-handbook/algorithms/README.md

   - Reversing a linked list in-place.
   - Finding the middle node of the linked list using fast/slow pointers.
   - Merging two lists together.

-- Corner cases:
+#### Corner Cases

 - Single node.
 - Two nodes.
-  - Cycle in linked list - Clarify whether there can be a cycle in the list?
+- Linked list has cycle.
+Clarify with the interviewer whether there can be a cycle in the list.
 Usually the answer is no.

 #### Practice Questions